SummaryRead the full fact sheet

 - A child with impetigo should be kept home from school or day care until appropriate treatment has begun and the sores on exposed areas are covered with a waterproof dressing and where necessary a crepe bandage.

-Impetigo is a skin infection caused by the Staphylococcus or Streptococcus bacteria.
+Impetigo is a skin infection caused by staphylococcus or streptococcus bacteria.
 It is also known as school sores because it commonly affects school-aged children.
 Impetigo is more common during the warmer months.

-Staphylococcus or Streptococcus bacteria can live harmlessly on and inside various areas of the body, such as the skin surface and nose.
-However, cuts and abrasions or eczema may allow the bacteria to cause infection to deeper skin tissues.
+Staphylococcus or streptococcus bacteria can live harmlessly on and inside various areas of the body, such as the skin surface and nose.
+However, cuts and abrasions or eczema may allow the bacteria to cause infection in deeper skin tissues.
 Healthy, intact skin can sometimes develop impetigo too.
 The condition is characterised by collections of small, crusting blisters that usually form on the face or limbs.

 Impetigo looks unsightly, but it isn’t dangerous and doesn’t cause any lasting damage to the skin.
 However, it is highly contagious.
 A child with impetigo should be kept home from school or day care until appropriate treatment has begun.

 The sores on exposed areas are covered with a waterproof occlusive (no holes) dressing.
 Occasionally a crepe bandage may be needed to hold the dressing in place or help prevent younger children from scratching the sores.